Ola-20/PowerBI_Projects/Mapol_BI_Analytics/README.md

 • Finally the project will be reviewed by stakeholders by collaboration via the power BI online platform and this can drive organisation business decisions

+Conclusion:
+This report provides immediate detailed insight with high degree of granularity to individual department, as well as the executives.
+Consequently, data guided decisions could be instantly arrived at and revenue and profit margin can be shored up.